 Obtaining a Ditto

-Introduced in Pokémon Diamond and Pearl, the Masuda Method increases your odds of hatching a Shiny Pokémon if both of its parents originate from games with different languages.
-Most English players look for a Japanese Ditto to breed with, though these are rare and difficult to trade for.
+Introduced in Pokémon Diamond & Pearl, the Masuda Method increases your odds of hatching a Shiny Pokémon if both of its parents originate from games with different languages.
+Most English players look for a Japanese Ditto to breed with, though these are somewhat rare and difficult to trade for.
 If for some reason you own two Nintendo Switch consoles from two different countries, you can obtain a Ditto via a rare Max Raid Battle at the den shown above (in the Stony Wilderness).
 Fly to the nearby Day-Care Center, take a right, and it’s the first den after the bridge.

 If you aren’t in that minority, you can try to find a player to trade with, but it isn’t going to be easy.
 If you run out of options, feel free to join our Discord server, head to the Pokémon channel, and ask around for a foreign-language Ditto.
 We’d be happy to help!
-Now then, moving right along…
+There are also Pokémon hatching communities out there that can set you up with a foreign Ditto.
+Assuming you’re able to obtain one, let’s move right along!

 Choosing a Day-Care Center

-Pokémon Sword and Shield have two day-care centers: one in the Wild Area and one on Route 5.
+Pokémon Sword & Shield have two day-care centers: one in Bridge Field of the Wild Area and one on Route 5.
 I personally prefer the latter because the camera stays still, but the two are functionally identical.
 Once you’ve got your Ditto and the Pokémon you want to hatch, place them both in the day-care center.
 You can also breed your Pokémon for the correct nature, IVs, and egg moves and then start shiny hunting, but all of these can be changed in-game via Nature Mints, Hyper Training, and the day-care center, respectively.

 If you’ve beaten Champion Leon, fly over to Circhester and enter the hotel next to the Pokémon Center.
 Speak to the police officer, defeat him in a double battle, and you’ll receive the Oval Charm.
 The Oval Charm increases the chance of an egg appearing at the day-care center, which will really help speed up this process.